 Bachelor of Science in sport management

-Course Requirements
+Course Requirements for sport management majors

 A minimum of 120 credits are required for completion of this degree: satisfaction of the University General Education Program.
 All coursework must be completed in accordance with academic procedures of the College of Education and the University governing undergraduate scholarship and degrees.
 All courses and course electives must be completed with grades of "C" or better and an overall 2.5 grade point average, to meet College graduation requirements.
 Courses changes may occur through periodic curriculum revision and students are urged to consult assigned advisors prior to each registration period to ensure that all requirements are met.
 Students in this program complete a Plan of Work with their advisor and the Sport Management Advising Guide.